PranikaC/Crop-Irrigation-Need-Prediction/README.md

 | CatBoost | 0.95787 |

 ### Key Findings
-- LightGBM, tuned with Optuna, produced the highest leaderboard score
+- LightGBM, tuned with Optuna, produced the highest individual leaderboard score
 - Gradient Boosting and CatBoost finished close behind, suggesting the signal is largely model-agnostic given the engineered features
+- A stacked Logistic Regression meta-model was tried on the OOF probabilities of LightGBM, Gradient Boosting, and CatBoost; the individual tuned LightGBM still won on leaderboard score
 - Raw soil and weather measurements dominate feature importance, with engineered ratios reinforcing rather than replacing them
 - SHAP analysis aligns with agronomic intuition: high temperature and low soil moisture push the model toward predicting "High" irrigation need